amin-oueslati/auditing-commercial-content-moderation-services/README.md

 ### IdentityExtractionLSTM

 This folder contains the scripts to train and deploy a BiLSTM to assign identity labels to MegaSpeech.
-The classifier was trained exploiting a relevant dataset by Yoder et al. (2022), achieving an accuracy of 78% on a hold-out test dataset.
+The classifier was trained exploiting a relevant dataset by Yoder et al. (2022), achieving an accuracy of 78% on a hold-out test dataset [5].

 ### API-Pipeline